Motorcycle safety Motorcycle safety

 Statistics and safety awareness

 There are an increasingly high number of motorcycle crashes across the Auckland region.
-34 people died and 349 were seriously injured as a result of motorcycle crashes in the Auckland region between 2011 and 2015.
-The most common crash factor was poor observation.
+Between 2017 and 2021, 40 people died and 577 were seriously injured as a result of motorcycle crashes in the Auckland region.
+The most common crash factors were poor observation and failed to give way/stop.

-We are committed to helping reduce the number of death and serious injury (DSI) crashes involving motorcyclists by making training options available as well as through motorcycle education campaigns and programmes.
+We are committed to helping reduce the number of death and serious injury (DSI) crashes involving motorcyclists by making upskilling workshops options available as well as through motorcycle education campaigns and engagement programmes.

 The risk of a motorcyclist being killed or injured in road crashes is 21 times higher than for car drivers over the same distance travelled*.
 Riding a motorcycle requires a different set of skills and a higher level of vehicle control than driving a car.
 The potential outcomes of any crash, whether caused by the rider, other road users, the road environment or the vehicle itself, are more severe for motorcyclists.

-Motorcycles are allowed where there are signs saying “Bus Lane” or “Transit Lane” (e.g. T2, T3.
+Motorcycles are allowed where there are signs saying “Bus Lane” or “Transit Lane” for example T2, T3.
 They are not allowed where there is a “Bus Only” sign.

 Crashes tend to happen when motorcycles are going faster than other traffic because the bus lane is clear.